Anpes99/MarketPlace-Backend/README.md

 - REST api endpoints for users, normal and premium items, logging in/out, subscribing, reset for tests.

-- Automatic email to users who have favourited an item when the item is updated
+- Automatic email when an item is updated to users who have favourited the item.

 ### api/items query param options: